How to Clean Granite Worktops

 – Wipe up any acidic liquids, wine or hot oil quickly so that they don’t have the opportunity to eat into the granite and stain

-– Use products that are designed to be used on granite and follow the instructions
+– Use water where possible, or products that are designed to be used on granite and follow the instructions

 – Use a scourer or abrasive cloth or any kind.
 While granite is a strong, durable material, it’s still possible to scratch the surface.
 Similarly, don’t use abrasive cleaners or powders